 Microneedle – Microneedling is used to create tiny imperfections in the skin, which forces the inflammatory response, in turn forcing skin cell turnover.
 This treatment can help with acne scarring, large pores, fine lines and wrinkles.
 This is definitely one I would do my homework on before attempting at home.
 If you are sensitive to pain or have sensitive skin, you may want to forego it altogether.

 Tea Tree Oil – I have used Tea Tree oil topically to treat acne and in baths to detox.
-Tea Tree oil like Apple Cider Vinegar have 101+ uses.
-I prefer to use it in soaps like Dr. Bronner’s Pure-Castile Liquid Soap and as an essential oil.
-It helps fight bacteria just as well as benzoyl peroxide, it penetrates lower levels of your skin to help with tissue formation and acts as an anti-septic to heal your skin.
+Tea Tree oil and other home remedies like Baking Soda and Apple Cider Vinegar have 101+ uses, including skin care.
+I prefer to use Tea Tree Oil sparingly in soaps like Dr. Bronner’s Pure-Castile Liquid Soap and as an essential oil (a few drops in a warm bath).
+It appears to help fight bacteria just as well as benzoyl peroxide, it penetrates lower levels of your skin to help with tissue formation and acts as an anti-septic to heal your skin.
 This oil is so potent that it can even help treat other skin conditions like fungus, dandruff and vaginal infections.
-Be careful with Tea Tree Oil as it can be toxic to pets and some people are greatly sensitive to it.
+Be careful with Tea Tree Oil as it can be toxic to pets and some people are greatly sensitive to it. *WARNING – I recently read that tea tree oil can negatively affect your bodies hormones, so again…research!

 Epsom Salt Baths – I swear I mention Epsom Salts in almost every post!
-These salts, which are high in magnesium, help you to relax, ease muscle pain, help with migraines, decreased constipation and includes zinc, vitamin D, and potassium that necessary to create beautiful skin.
+These salts, which are high in magnesium, help you to relax, ease muscle pain, help with migraines, and decrease constipation.
+Epsom salts often include zinc, vitamin D, and potassium that are necessary to create beautiful skin.
 These baths are great especially if you have body acne or blemishes.
 Epsom salts contain sulfur which has properties of being anti-fungal, antiviral and antibacterial.

 Shaving – To me, shaving is the worst part of my beauty routine.
 I must admit that sometimes I go weeks without shaving…ladies are you with me on that!?
 When I do shave, I am very particular about which razors I use.
 I actually prefer men razors, like Schick Hydro Sense Sensitive Razors because they shave so close and smooth.
-The women’s razor I prefer is the Gillette Venus Sensitive Women’s Disposable Razors and Gillette Venus White Tea Comfort Glide Women’s Razors because they are long lasting (takes a long time to rust) and provides a comfortable shave.
-I recently tried the Flamingo Women’s 5-blade Razor from Target.
-This is almost like the best of both worlds as it has 5 blades and is comfortable to shave with.
+The women’s razor I prefer is the Gillette Venus Sensitive Women’s Disposable Razors and Gillette Venus White Tea Comfort Glide Women’s Razors because they are long lasting (takes a long time to rust) and provides a comfortable shave with little to no nicks.
+I recently tried the Flamingo Women’s 5-blade Razor from Target and this one from Amazon Hydro Silk Touch Up, both were okay, but not my favorites.
 The best after shave care that I have found is definitely slathering my legs post shave with Johnson’s Baby Oil Gel with Aloe Vera & Vitamin E. Also, don’t forget to exfoliate your legs before shaving and a couple days after.
-Exfoliation is great post waxing as well.
+Exfoliation is great post waxing (wink wink) as well, just wait at least 24 hours post wax so the inflammation will be diminished.
 My favorite body exfoliator right now is Tree Hut Shea Sugar Scrub in Moroccan Rose.